Rihard Jakopič: Legacy

 Over 1200 paintings and 650 drawings by Jakopič have been preserved.

 In Ljubljana, Jakopič established the Slovene School of Impressionist Drawing and Painting, the predecessor of the Academy of Fine Arts at the University of Ljubljana.
+One of his students was Mira Pintar.
 He was an initiator for the foundation of the National Gallery of Slovenia.
 In 1908, he built a pavilion in Tivoli Park, based on plans by the architect Max Fabiani.
 The Jakopič Pavilion became the central venue for art exhibitions in the Slovene Lands at the time.
 In 1962, due to the relocation of a railway line, it was demolished.

 In 1965 a primary school in Šiška was named after him.
 Since 1969, the Jakopič Award, the highest Slovenian award in fine arts, is presented annually.
 In 1970–72, a statue of Jakopič by Bojan Kunaver was erected on the original site of the pavilion.
 In 1979, a new Jakopič Gallery (Galerija Jakopič) opened at Slovene Street (Slovenska cesta) in Ljubljana.
 After Slovenia declared independence from Yugoslavia, Jakopič was portrayed by Rudi Španzel on the 100 Slovenian tolar banknote, in circulation from October 1991 until the introduction of euro in January 2007.